jackdotink/dyncord/README.md

 - [Events](crate::events) - How to handle events, the different types of events, and how to use them.
 - [Error Handling](crate::error) - How error handling works in dyncord and how to handle errors.
-- [Caching](crate::cache) - How to enable cache, built-in and how to make custom cache backends.
+- [Caching](crate::cache) - How to enable cache, built-in backends and how to make custom cache backends.
 - [Built-in Utilities](crate::builtin) - A collection of built-in utilities that you can use in your bot, like a help command, permission checkers, cache backends, and more.
 They're also good references to build your own.